FriendsOfBehat/SymfonyExtension/README.md

 Symfony 4 is automatically detected, based on the existence of default `src/Kernel.php` kernel file.

-If you did not migrate to new Symfony structure yet or you are using custom paths/naming; you need to configure `kernel.boostrap` parameter, to enable default Symfony 4 configuration as shown in the example below:
+If you did not migrate to new Symfony structure yet or you are using custom paths/naming; you need to configure `kernel.bootstrap` parameter, to enable default Symfony 4 configuration as shown in the example below:

 ```
 FriendsOfBehat\SymfonyExtension: